h3mps/website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a PhD Candidate in Economics at the University of Toronto and I am on the 2023-2024 job market.
-My research interests include urban, public and environmental economics and the intersection between land use and housing markets.
+My research interests include public, urban and labour economics with my job market paper studying the impact of Greenbelt policies and land use regulation on housing markets.

 interests:
 - Public Economics